akuranz/Drinking-Buddy/README.md

 # brewery-finder

 ### Description:
-Finds breweries within a given range of miles and returns information about the beers and service
+Wheather staying at home or going out, this up will help you find what to dring tonight!
+Going out - Finds breweries within a given city and returns information about the beers and how to get to it.
+Staying In - finds you a random cocktail you can make in the comfort of your own home!

 ### User Story:
 As a beer loving person, I would like to find my favorite beers in my area, so I can find a new favorite spot and get crunk there.